zatarain/portfolio/docs/geo-football.md

 ### 📦 Dependencies

 In addition to the stack mentioned, the application rely on open source dependencies.
+Those dependencies are weekly updated trough [Github `dependabot`][github-dependabot].
 Following are some examples of them:

 #### Back-End